kevinding0218/InterviewDocuments/Q and A/System Design/Design WhatsApp.md

 			- we would like to get as much info as possible in one simple query
 			- risk of inconsistency
 	- Update "Message" Table (NoSQL)
+		- Because of large data volume and no need to update, one chat message is like one log
 			- id - int
 			- thread_id - int
 			- user_id - int
 			- content - text
 			- created_at - timestamp
+		- Sharding Key:
+			-
+		- Row Key:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzM0MDUzNTQsMTcwMTU4OTk2MSwzOT
-QyODAyNDIsLTE1MzA4NzQzNjksLTIwODg3NDY2MTJdfQ==
+eyJoaXN0b3J5IjpbNjMzNzUxMzUwLDE3MDE1ODk5NjEsMzk0Mj
+gwMjQyLC0xNTMwODc0MzY5LC0yMDg4NzQ2NjEyXX0=
 -->